I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 When is the Rainy Season in Tanzania?

 The first rainy season is from March to May and is known as the ‘long rains’.
-The rains during this period can be quite intense, making it extremely difficult to view game, hike Kilimanjaro or visit Zanzibar.
+The rains during this period can be quite intense, making it difficult to view game, hike Kilimanjaro or visit Zanzibar.
 Flooding is also common in certain areas and many lodges close during this period.

 The second rainy season is towards the end of the year from mid-October to Mid-December.
 This period is known as the ‘short rains’.
 During this period, the rains are not as heavy as the long rains and showers normally occur in the afternoons and don’t last for too long.
 This allows almost all the normal activities like game drives, hiking, and enjoying the beaches to take place.